 Cloud computing is a relatively new method of software delivery that has been evolving for a number of years.
 The advent and acceptance of Cloud-based services spans beyond just the core technology providers in the software landscape and connects companies across different industry sectors.
 OMA Cloud Computing White Paper v1.0 [OMACLOUD10] has introduced the service model, technology enablers and its economy of scale of Cloud Computing.
 In addition, an overview has been given on PaaS, OSE and PSA Framework, Mobile Internet and SaaS models respectively.

 There are more than 20 SDOs working on the standardization of various aspects of Cloud Computing, ranging from cloud resource management to cloud storage, identity management, security etc. Different industry players are actively driving the progress with different strategies.
 For example, traditional IT player (e.g. IBM) is playing the dual role of both technology provider and service provider.
-New entrant service provider (e.g. Amazon and Google) is pushing on new roadmap and technology innovations.
-Telco operators is leveraging on core network assets (e.g. Network as a Service and large data centres).
-New technology vendor (e.g. VMWare) is emerging on the landscape.
+New entrant service providers (e.g. Amazon and Google) are pushing on new roadmap and technology innovations.
+Telco operators are leveraging on core network assets (e.g. Network as a Service and large data centres).
+New technology vendors (e.g. VMWare) are emerging on the landscape.

 The landscape of Cloud Standards activity, which is surveyed in [OMACLOUD10], is shown as follows: